amperpirat/MAX32620FTHR-Arduino/README.md

 battery-optimized solutions with the MAX32620 Arm® Cortex®-M4 microcontroller with FPU.
 The board also includes the MAX77650 ultra-low power PMIC and MAX17055 fuel gauge to provide efficient power conversion and battery management with minimal board space.
-The form factor is a small 0.9in x 2.0in dual-row header footprint that is compatible with breadboards and off-theshelf peripheral expansion boards.
-In addition to the dualrow headers, there are also two 12-pin Pmod™-compatible socket connectors for more expansion options.
+The form factor is a small 0.9in x 2.0in dual-row header footprint that is compatible with breadboards and off-the-shelf peripheral expansion boards.
+In addition to the dual-row headers, there are also two 12-pin Pmod™-compatible socket connectors for more expansion options.
 Also on board are common user-interface peripherals including two RGB indicator LEDs and two pushbuttons.
 These provide a power-optimized flexible platform for quick proofs-of-concept and early software development to enhance time to market.